learnk8s/learnk8s.io/_blog/why-kube/index.md

 One team produces the work, the other packages and releases it.

-But when you actually implement the plan, you start noticing that reality looks different.
+But when you actually implement the plan, reality hits hard.

 What you thought was a straight line from development to production is instead a bumpy road.